After latest school shooting, Democratic lawmakers slam GOP for inaction on gun control

 Texas Gov. Greg Abbott also called for action, while stressing the need to protect the Second Amendment.

 "We need to do more than just pray for the victims and their families.
 It's time in Texas that we take action.
-To step up and make sure this tragedy is never repeated ever again in the history of the state of Texas," Abbott said.
+To step up and make sure this tragedy is never repeated ever again in the history of the state of Texas," Abbott, a Republican, said.

 "Thoughts and prayers are not enough," she said, adding that dealing with shootings has become too-frequent part her members' duties.